plugwise/plugwise-beta/README.md

 ### What do we support (in short)?

 - Thermostats
-  - Adam (firmware 2.x and 3.x) and the accompanying Lisa's, Tom's, Floor's, Koen's and Plugs.
+  - Adam (firmware 2.x and 3.x) and the accompanying Anna, Jip's, Lisa's, Tom's, Floor's and Plugs (Koen via a Plug).
+From v0.55.0 zones with one or more thermostats are represented as a single and separate climate-entity in HA.
   - Anna (firmware 1.x, 3.x and 4.x)
   - Notifications for both types
 - Power-related